ZsoltTanko/inline-llm-lens/docs/TROUBLESHOOTING.md

 ## Anything else

-Capture logs and the in-panel diagnostics footer state, file an issue, link to the relevant spec section if behavior diverges from intent.
+Capture the `os.Logger` stream (see Quick triage above), file an issue, and link to the relevant spec section if behavior diverges from intent.